Weymouth, Dorset: Media

-BBC local news comes from Spotlight in Plymouth and ITV West Country in Bristol is the local ITV television franchise.
-Television is received from the Stockland Hill transmitter or from one of its three relay transmitters in the town (Wyke Regis, Bincombe Hill and Preston).
+BBC local news comes from BBC South West in Plymouth and ITV West Country in Bristol is the local ITV television franchise.
+Television is received from the Stockland Hill transmitter or from one of its three relay transmitters in the town (Weymouth, Bincombe Hill and Preston).
 Reception is also possible in some areas from the Rowridge transmitter meaning the town is also covered by local news from BBC South Today in Southampton and ITV Meridian.
 BBC South region is also the default BBC One variant given to Weymouth postcodes on satellite television and ITV Meridian is the default HD variant of ITV received from the Wyke Regis, Bincombe Hill and Preston relay transmitters.
 The local newspaper is the Dorset Echo.

+Local radio stations are BBC Radio Solent on 103.8 FM, Heart South on 102.3 FM, Greatest Hits Radio South (formerly Wessex FM) on 97.2 FM and AIR Radio, a community radio station that broadcasts on 107.2 FM.

+In popular culture

 Weymouth has been used as a location in both film and television, particularly the esplanade which features prominently in the 1958 film The Key, the 1967 version of Far from the Madding Crowd, and the 1963 Hammer Horror production The Damned.
 Scenes for the 1965 wartime adventure film The Heroes of Telemark were shot in the bay.
 Other war films filmed in areas in and around the town are The Dam Busters (1954) and the 2017 adaptation of Dunkirk.

 Appearances on television include the 1980s detective series Rockliffe's Follies, where Weymouth was the setting for the fictional town of Maidenport.
 Some scenes from the series Broadchurch were filmed there in 2014 and in 2008, the town was the subject of an episode of the BBC soap opera EastEnders.